Dear Emigration Canyon Home Owner,

-Similar lead testing results were subsequently reported to Emigration Canyon Advisory Committee Member Dick Moffat of The Boyer Company LC for the years 1996, 1997 and 1998.
+Similar levels of lead contamination was subsequently reported to Emigration Canyon Advisory Committee Member Dick Moffat of The Boyer Company LC for the years 1996, 1997 and 1998.

-Despite lead contamination, EID took over the water system in August 1998 from The Boyer Company LC and City Development Inc. and then again tested positive in 2001 and 2004 along all sections of the Emigration Oaks PUD existing at that time thereby recording similar levels of lead at all testing locations.
+Despite contamination, EID took over the Emigration Oaks PUD water system in August 1998 from The Boyer Company LC and City Development Inc. and then again tested positive in 2001 and 2004 along all sections of the Emigration Oaks PUD existing at that time thereby recording similar levels of lead at all testing locations.

-Although initially denied by EID General Manager Eric Hawkes, we now know that all EID water sources identified as Boyer Well Nr.
+Although initially denied, we now know that all EID water sources identified as Boyer Well Nr.
 1, Boyer Well Nr.
 2, Brigham Fork Well, and the Upper Freeze Creek Well have tested positive for Lead Contamination prior to being placed into operation or shortly thereafter.

 It also appears that EID is operating both the Chlorinator for Boyer Well Nr.
 2 and the Wildflower Reservoir without a valid operating permit as mandated under the Safe Drinking Water Act of 1974.

-Please free free to contact us with any questions concerns or comments.
+Please feel free to contact us with any questions concerns or comments.

 Mark Christopher Tracy